Timelapse¶

 Advanced Settings¶

-Expand the Advanced section to configure parallel processing:
+Expand the Advanced section:

 Max Workers¶